bordonpablo/bordonpablo/README.md

 ## Background

 Ph.D. in Physics (University of Buenos Aires).
 Former R&D project manager at the National University of Moreno, Argentina.
-Currently postdoctoral researcher at **BTU Cottbus-Senftenberg**, Germany, working on geophysical data acquisition and processing for resource exploration and environmental applications.
+Currently postdoctoral researcher at BTU Cottbus-Senftenberg, Germany, working on geophysical data acquisition and processing for resource exploration and environmental applications.

 ---